Nutrients and foods for hair growth

 Have you tried Dr. Balwi’s hair care products?

-Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair, and prevent their loss.
-Our shampoos and sprays are highly concentrated in aloe vera and biotin.
+Thanks to a unique combination of ingredients your hair receives the essential nutrients that nourish the roots and hair and prevent their loss, our products contains everything your hair needs !
 In addition unlike ordinary hair care products, ours tackle the problem at the root.
 Because a stronger and vitalised scalp produces resistant and, of course, healthy hair!

 There are many factors that contribute to the body’s ability to grow hair.
 The speed of hair growth varies depending on the time of year, age, gender, and other external factors.
 Because hair is not a vital organ, it is not prioritised in the distribution of nutrients in the body.